kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 ```
 $ ls -1 example/
 cloud-config		#cloud-init configuration for virt-customize
 image-url		#download URL of the base image
+image-url-aarch64	#download URL of the base image for aarch64
 os-variant		#operating system variant (for example fedora32)
 ```

 To create a completely new containerdisk, best copy the `example` folder and